Kevin Patrick Egan: Career

 Egan moved to Chicago in 2009.
 Throughout his career covering soccer in the US, Egan has worked for the Big Ten Network, Chicago Fire, 120 Sports, beIN Sports, CNN, Atlanta United and on occasion, Turner Sports, ESPN and FOX Sports.
 Apple TV+ announced Egan as a play-by-play commentator for their inaugural season in 2023, before unveiling him as lead host of 'MLS 360' in 2024.
 'MLS 360' is a 4-hour live "whip-around" show from Apple TV's studios in Manhattan, New York.

-WWE (2021–2024)

-Egan began working for the WWE in 2021 under the name Kevin Patrick.
-Originally hired as a backstage reporter, he progressed to presenting studio shows, co-hosting the WWE Kick-Off Shows, and eventually being announced as the first ever foreign voice to lead Raw from October 2022 before moving to Smackdown in 2023.
-On 23 January 2024, it was reported that Patrick was removed from the SmackDown commentary team, and two days later, it was reported that he was released from his contract.
+Egan began working for the WWE in 2021 under the ring name Kevin Patrick.
+Originally hired as a backstage reporter, he progressed to presenting studio shows, co-hosting the WWE Kick-Off Shows and eventually being announced as the first ever foreign voice to lead Raw from October 2022 before moving to SmackDown in 2023.
+On 23 January 2024, it was reported that Egan was removed from the SmackDown commentary team.
+Two days later, it was reported that he was released from his contract.
 Egan commented that his departure from WWE was amicable, and that it was "time to turn the page".

-Egan would return to commentating MLS games shortly after his release from WWE.
+Egan returned to commentating Atlanta United games shortly after his release from WWE.